-There are a variety of different types of basket handles and ways of creating and using basket handles.
-In this beginners guide to basket handles we’ll go over the different types of handles, the types of baskets they are used for, and how to care for them.
+There are a variety of basket handles and ways of creating and using basket handles.
+In this beginners guide to basket handles, we’ll go over the different styles, types of baskets they are used for, and how to care for them.

 - D handles